meribold/meribold.org/virtual-environments-9487.md

 ./bin/python3
 ```

-It also copies a bunch of other stuff.
-I get 650 files in 89 subdirectories using up
+It also copies a bunch of other stuff: I get 650 files in 89 subdirectories amounting to
-about 10 MiB of disk space in total.
-One of those files is the `pip` binary, and we can
+about 10 MiB in total.
+One of those files is the `pip` binary, and we can use it to
-use it to install modules into the virtual environment without extra flags:
+install packages into the virtual environment without passing extra command-line
+arguments:

 ```bash
 $ bin/pip install left-pad